Website relaunch without ranking loss: The complete guide

 Inform technical stakeholders about:

-- API changes -- New endpoints, changed authentication, versioning
+- API changes— New endpoints, changed authentication, versioning

-- Feed formats -- Updated product feeds, price lists, catalog data
+- Feed formats— Updated product feeds, price lists, catalog data

-- SSO integration -- Changes to single sign-on configurations
+- SSO integration— Changes to single sign-on configurations

-- Webhook URLs -- New callback addresses for payment providers, CRM systems, etc.
+- Webhook URLs— New callback addresses for payment providers, CRM systems, etc.

-Even with the best planning, problems can occur on launch day.
-Prepare pre-written communication for every realistic scenario.
-This saves valuable time in emergencies and prevents thoughtless statements under pressure.
+Even with the best planning, problems can arise on launch day.
+Prepare a contingency plan for every realistic scenario.pre-packaged communicationThis saves valuable time in an emergency and prevents rash statements under pressure.

 Create templates for: